SUPER-MAGIX/Minesweeper-java-console/README.md

 you enter the length of the grid (4 for 4x4, 10 for 10x10).

-The cells are numbered from 1 to n (where n is the number you entered earlier).
+The cells are numbered from 1 to n² (where n is the number you entered earlier).

 clear all the mines to win.